elastic/next-eui-starter/README.md

 </p>

 # Elastic's Next.js EUI Starter
+> [!IMPORTANT]
+> This starter is not constantly maintained and is out of sync with the latest EUI release.
+The lack of SSR support also currently makes Next.js a challenge with EUI.
+We plan to enhance our support for Next.js and re-evaulate this project at that time.
+You can follow along with that initiative with [this issue](https://github.com/elastic/eui/issues/7630) in the EUI repository.

 Jump right in to building prototypes with [EUI](https://github.com/elastic/eui).

-_🚩 This starter is not constantly maintained and may get out of sync with the latest EUI release._

 ## 🚀 Super-quick start using CodeSandbox